Causal inference with misspecified exposure mappings: separating definitions and assumptions: Misspecified exposures

-\section{Specification errors}
+\subsection{Specification errors}

 Misspecification introduces specification errors.
-The errors can be formalized as differences between the actual outcomes and the outcomes predicted by the exposures.
-Or, equivalently, as differences between the potential outcomes based on the full treatment vector and the potential outcomes based on the exposures.
+The errors can be formalized as differences between the potential outcomes based on the full treatment vector, which is known to be correctly specified, and the potential outcomes based on the exposures, which may be misspecified.

 \begin{definition}[Specification error] $\seri = \poi{\Z} - \poexi{\exoi}$. \end{definition}